Estimates suggest that there is more than €500 million in unclaimed pension benefits in Ireland in 2026. Could you be due to cash in?

 • The companies you worked for and for how many years

 Our pension advisors will need to gather as much information as possible about your past jobs.
 This is a confidential discussion that is designed to help them identify gaps in your pension information.
-In addition to your basic identity information, they will ask about your previous employment, the amount time you worked in each role and your addresses at them time.
+In addition to your basic identity information, they will ask about your previous employment, the amount of time you worked in each role and your addresses at them time.
 They will ask you to sign a letter of authority in order to give them permission to access information from your pension provider.

 Some of the questions an advisor might ask will include: